 The large sweet onion in this recipe is sauteed for a long time and then garlic, ginger, and carrots are added.
 Once the water is added a beautiful, flavorful clear broth forms.
 Then with the addition of Herbamare, the flavors deepen.
 Complexity is formed when the quinoa and cabbage are dropped in.
 With the final touch of cilantro, you have a bright, colorful, and flavorful soup just waiting to help your cells and liver detoxify!

 2 to 3 tablespoons extra virgin olive oil

 1 very large sweet onion, cut into crescent moons

 2 to 3 teaspoon Herbamare (or to taste)

 2 cups cooked quinoa

 Heat a 6-quart pot over medium heat.
 Add the olive oil.
 Then add the onions.
 (I also like to add a few dashes of sea salt or Herbamare at this point).
 Saute for 10 to 15 minutes.
 Make sure your heat isn't' too high or your onions will brown too much and cause the broth to be off in flavor.
 Just a steady, medium heat so the onions soften and cook is all that is needed.

 Add the garlic, ginger and carrots and saute 5 minutes more.
-Add the water, Herbamare, and cooked quinoa and simmer for about 10 to 15 minutes or until carrots reach desired tenderness.
+Add the water or stock, Herbamare, and cooked quinoa and simmer for about 10 to 15 minutes or until carrots reach desired tenderness.
 Add in cabbage and cook a few more minutes; this doesn't take long.